Dhvani-intwala/Disney-Quiz/README.md

 - This site was deployed by completing the following steps:

    1. Open GitHub.
    2. Click on the project to be deployed.
    3. Navigate to the "settings".
    4. Navigate down to the "GitHub Pages".
-5. Click on "Check it out here".
-6. Select the main branch and select "save".
+   5. Select the main branch and select "save".
-7. The link to the live website was ready on the top.
+   6. The link to the live website was ready on the top.

 ## Credits